denschub/camo-rs/docs/from-source.md

 # Building `camo-rs` from source

 To build `camo-rs` from source, start by cloning this repository.
-The `develop` branch, which is the default, always includes the latest - but potentially unstable - sources.
-The `release` branch contains the code of the latest stable version.
+The `main` branch always includes the latest - but potentially unstable - sources.
+Check out the tags to get the stable releases.

 When having a local checkout, run